microsearch/microsearch.github.io/services/search.md

 weight: 2
 bannertext: Document and Video Management Services
 bannertext2: Online Database Services for PDFs and Videos
-col1head: MultimediaSearch Means One Online Database for Documents and Videos.
+col1head: One Online Database for Documents and Videos.
 col1img: vids.jpg
 col1text: Whether your content is videos, documents, or a mix of both, MultimediaSearch is the answer.
 MultimediaSearch is a fully searchable document management service